Best Country to See Gorillas

 3. Equatorial Guinea western lowland gorillas

-Monte Alen National Park is a spectacular forested park, and its rugged terrain served to protect it from commercial logging.
+Monte Alen National Park a spectacular forested park, and its rugged terrain served to protect it from commercial logging.
 As yet, there are no habituated western lowland gorillas.
 The tourism infrastructure is in very early stages of development, and trained locals have started to conduct guided day treks.

 4. Gabon western lowland gorillas